ericasare1/personal_website/content/home/accomplishments.md

   course_url = "https://www.linkedin.com/learning/creating-interactive-presentations-with-shiny-and-r/welcome?u=2059300"
   date_start = "2020-08-09"
   date_end = ""
-  description = "Learning Outcomes:
+  description = """ Learning Outcomes:
   * Explain the benefits associated with RStudio.
   * List the options for creating HTML R Markdown presentations.
   * Use RPubs to publish and share presentations through Twitter, Google+, and Facebook.
   * Prepare and share an interactive application with Shiny.
   * Name the three different layout options available with the Shiny app.
-  * Compare the different Shinyapps.io accounts to determine which one fits your needs."
+  * Compare the different Shinyapps.io accounts to determine which one fits your needs."""

   [[item]]
   organization = "Linkedin"
   organization_url = "https://www.linkedin.com/learning"